We want everyone who uses our website to be able to find, read and understand our content.

 3rd party platforms

 We create content which may be hosted on 3rd party platforms.
 This includes:

 - video which we host on YouTube or Vimeo

 - data we supply to national databases such as the National Insurance database.

 We are responsible for ensuring the content we supply meets accessibility requirements and are responsible for the accessibility of the platform itself.

-For example, when we add video to one of our YouTube channels, we will ensure any subtitling, captions and audio-description are included as required: However, we are not responsible for the accessibility of the video player itself.
+For example, if we add video to YouTube, we will ensure any subtitling, captions and audio-description are included as required: However, we are not responsible for the accessibility of the video player itself.

 Video, audio and downloads